On healthcare progress and social unification

 Purpose of the essay:

-The reason for drawing specific attention to social unification in this Dot-theory web-essay, is that social unification is a known and important byproduct of increased human organisation and rationalisation.
-This is usually evaluated after the fact, but any theory on reality that produces increased rationalisation like Dot theory does, is, if correct, likely to impact social unification by its influence.
-Evaluating this potential effect preemptively, appears as fertile ground for the efficient development and distribution of human welfare applications.
+Historically, the impact of a theory on social unification has been evaluated after the fact, but it stands to reason that any theory on reality that produces increased rationalisation, like Dot theory does if correct, is likely to impact social unification by its influence on the social and individual experience of life.
+Evaluating this potential effect preemptively may seem hasty, but on careful analysis, doing so also appears as fertile ground for the efficient development and distribution of human welfare applications and services.
 This essay evaluates and proposes a framework for this fertile ground while focusing on systemic healthcare innovation inequality.

-Key words: Information theory, mimetics, innovation, healthcare
+Key words: Information theory, mimetics, innovation, healthcare, social modelling

 Introduction:

 The considered debate on the social impact of innovation and progress in healthcare is laden with multiple group and individual social-value streams and made opaque by the contextualised way we each evaluate its impact on social unity.
 Ranging from health-inequality to frontier medicine, these streams come with their unique ethical and cultural contexts, pressures and risks.
 The questions as to what “social unification” really means then, and how it is held in the current cultural context, are placed centrally in this essay.
-For clarity: this essay doesn’t aim to provide solutions, but merely debate the point.
+For clarity: this essay doesn’t aim to provide solutions, but merely debate the point for consideration and implementation.
 As a start, I could state that innovation, however it comes to be, and whichever its cost distribution, inevitably creates social distinction, if only in access.
-It then naturally follows that it is not innovation itself that causes inequality but that inequality is an inevitable, even if temporary, consequence of how societies structure innovation, distribution, and policy.
+It then naturally follows that it is not innovation itself that causes inequality but that inequality is an inevitable, even if temporary, consequence of how societies structure innovation, distribution, and policies.
 It is symptomatic of the user, so to speak.
 With the time to consider the impact of rationalisation on social unification, I believe debates like this can help us to guide equitable healthcare design, then optimise manufacture and distribution for efficiency.

 Innovation, progress and social unity

-What are progress and innovation?
+What are innovation and progress?

-There appears to be a clear distinction between innovation and progress, in that one is legally attributable while the other is the product of collaboration.
+There appears to be a clear distinction between innovation and progress, in that one is legally attributable while the other is the product of an ethereal collaboration.
 What they both share however is the novelty element of having done something and achieved a, relatively speaking, better outcome in some respect.
 Even if having changed something not systemically repeatable, like time, partners or events.
-What “better” means in this context again becomes a matter of perspective and is beyond the scope of this essay but suffice to say that progress and innovation, in this essay are used interchangeably.
+What “better” means in this context again becomes a matter of perspective, and is beyond the scope of this essay but suffice to say that progress and innovation, in this essay are used interchangeably.
 This because whether it is one or the other is defined only by notions of legal ownership and benefit rights associated to the work done.
 It is what makes those rights fair that distinguishes one from the other, not their effect, nature or construct in any other way.
 In this sense, one could speak of innovation when it is capitalisable for profit, and progress when it just happens.

 What does “social” mean?

 The definitions of identity, both private, social and professional continuously evolve under each other’s socially sanctioned influence.
 In the context of this essay, "social" refers to the dynamic, relational fabric of human interactions, identities, and structures that emerge from collective meaning-making.
-These are often shaped by imitation, power dynamics, and shared narratives, echoing theories that state that desires and behaviours are not innate but copied from models, leading to rivalry or cohesion.
-Social, then, is not a static category but a process a dynamic interplay of individuals within systems where sentiments assign value to data/experiences, creating hierarchies or equalities.
+These are often shaped by imitation, power dynamics, and shared narratives, echoing theories that state that desires and behaviours are not innate but copied from models, leading to polar notions of rivalry or cohesion.
+Social, then, is not a static category but a process and a dynamic interplay of individuals within systems where sentiments assign value to data/experiences, creating hierarchies or equalities.

 What Does "Unification" Mean?